skrattaren/apf.rst/apf.rst

 + [p.
 41] "'Many a poor sailorman has washed up on them fatal shores rather than get carried right over the Rim,'"

-  "`The Fatal Shore`_", by Robert Hughes, is one of the seminal history texts concerning the British colonisation of Australia and the transportation of convicts.
+  **The Fatal Shore**, by Robert Hughes, is one of the seminal history texts concerning the British colonisation of Australia and the transportation of convicts.